Ransomware Targets Education: How Do You Protect Your Data?

 Here’s a few reasons why SaaS data loss is a growing risk.

 - Ransomware is on the rise, especially in education: Educational institutions have been shown to have three times the rate of ransomware infections found in Healthcare, and 10 times the rate found in Finance.
 One in 10 educational institutions surveyed reported some form of ransomware on their networks, according to BitSight.

 - Human error is significant: Human error is the leading cause of data loss in SaaS applications.
 How long would it take your organization to recover if critical information about student performance, or an institution-wide collaborative project, was lost?

 - As technology adoption increases, sync errors will only increase.
 As educators use an increasing number of apps and devices, sync errors and resulting data loss will grow in frequency and severity of impact.

-- G Suite needs backup that enables fast restore.
+- Google Workspace needs backup that enables fast restore.
 Google says, “You have a limited time from when the data was permanently deleted to restore files and messages.
 After that, the data is gone forever.”

 - eDiscovery tools are not the same as backup and restore solutions.
 Google Vault and Microsoft Office 365 eDiscovery are designed to meet archival and compliance needs, but not backup and recovery needs.

 It’s clear that your data is your responsibility: While Google and Microsoft can protect your organization from issues on their side, they cannot protect your organization from human error, sync errors, or malware and ransomware.

 How do Backup and Recovery Solutions Help?